 May 23 @ 12:00 pm - 1:30 pm

 According to the Centers for Disease Control (CDC), at least 30% of the 266 million antibiotics dispensed annually from outpatient pharmacies in the United States are unnecessary.
 These unnecessary prescriptions contribute to the development of antibiotic resistance.
 Implementing antibiotic stewardship programs in the outpatient care setting is part of the national strategy to combat antibiotic resistance.
-Join the New England QIN-QIO on Thursday, May 23 from 12:00 PM – 1:30 PM EDT for our next webinar, The New England Outpatient Antibiotic Stewardship Showcase.
-During this webinar, the following New England organizations will showcase how they successfully implemented an antibiotic stewardship program:
+We hope you were able to join the New England QIN-QIO on Thursday, May 23rd for an informational webinar, The New England Outpatient Antibiotic Stewardship Showcase.
+During this webinar, the following New England organizations will showcased how they successfully implemented an antibiotic stewardship program:

 - Atrius Health, a physician practice group, in Massachusetts

 - Dartmouth Hitchcock Urgent Care Centers in New Hampshire

 - Little Rivers Health Care, a Federally Qualified Health Center, in Vermont

 - explain what a successful outpatient antibiotic stewardship initiative looks like;

 - identify key components that lead to success in developing and sustaining a coordinated outpatient antibiotic stewardship program; and